-Factors that determine if a person washes their hands include knowledge about when and how to wash hands, social norms driving handwashing at critical moments, the presence of a fixed handwashing station with soap and water, and the presence of emotional motivators (e.g., disgust, odor, and in some instances, nurture).
-Research also tells us that handwashing behavior change takes time, and a one-off intervention may not be sufficient to achieve lasting habit formation or behavior change.
+People’s handwashing behavior is driven by a range of factors.
+Access to soap, water, and a place to wash hands is critical, as is knowledge about how and when to was hands.
+However, these two factors are typically not sufficient on their own.
+Other factors that motivate people to wash their hands include, social norms driving handwashing at critical moments, the presence of emotional motivators (e.g., disgust, odor, and in some instances, nurture), and habits.
+Research also tells us that handwashing behavior change takes time, and a single, short term intervention may not be sufficient to achieve lasting habit formation or behavior change.

 While educational activities can increase knowledge, they do not always result in sustained handwashing habits.
 Even when people know the reasons and critical times to wash their hands; and have access to handwashing stations or soap and water; handwashing is still practiced inconsistently.
 Knowledge is necessary, but by itself, it is not sufficient to drive consistent and correct handwashing.

-Based on the drivers of handwashing behavior, from local research to current global knowledge, behavior change communications initiatives and frameworks can be used to shift knowledge into action for sustained behavior change.
+Based on the drivers of handwashing behavior, behavior change communications initiatives and frameworks can be used to shift knowledge into action for sustained behavior change.

 Psychological factors, including emotional drivers, are very important for driving handwashing behavior change.
 Research has revealed four powerful, crosscutting motivators: disgust (for example, about having feces on hands), nurture, comfort, and affiliation with others.
 In some cases, beauty and the desire to aspire to and affiliate with more affluent segments of society motivates hygiene behavior.
 In many cases, motivators like these have been found to be more effective in getting people to wash their hands than fear of poor health or being sick.
 The SuperAmma Campaign is one example of successfully using emotional drivers to change handwashing behavior.